janetchapman/contribute-Crowd2Map/mozfest2018DataProcessingSentinel.md

 1. Download Sentinel or Crowd2Map data
   * http://www.esa.int/Our_Activities/Observing_the_Earth/Copernicus/Sentinel-2 - provides information on the type of data Sentinel collects.
   *  https://github.com/Fernerkundung/awesome-sentinel - provides information on how best to work with Sentinel.
-A curated list of awesome tools, tutorials and APIs related to data from the Copernicus Sentinel Satellites
+A curated list of awesome tools, tutorials and APIs related to data from the Copernicus Sentinel Satellites.
-  * [  - provides information on how to download Sentinel data.
   * It is unclear on how to download validated Crowd2Map data.
   * What Sentinel data is nedded - for this you need a description from an astronomer/domain expert, explaining it to whomever is doing the ML work (e.g. what is polarisation, why is it important, what is the difference between optical/infrared data).
 This will save a lot of time.
 Will also allows an expert to choose appropriate methods.

-* *Python script for reading in Sentinel files*

-[Classes for reading in sentinel files from the .SAFE format and outputting as np arrays.](https://bitbucket.org/joe-fennell/sentinelpy_v1/src/master/) by Joe Fennell
+  * *Python script for reading in Sentinel files* - [Classes for reading in sentinel files from the .SAFE format and outputting as np arrays.](https://bitbucket.org/joe-fennell/sentinelpy_v1/src/master/) by Joe Fennell

 2. Pre-process the data